astrorick/cloak/README.md

 # Cloak

-_Cloak_ is a minimal CLI tool for encrypting and decrypting files
+_Cloak_ is a minimal CLI tool for encrypting and decrypting files.

 ## Features

 Here's a list of currently available features:

 - Simple file encryption and decryption
+- Supports multiple cryptography algorithms
 - Lightweight and easy to use
-- Supports multiple cryptography

 ## Work In Progress